phreeza/manuscript_axon_potentials/doc/manuscript.md

 model for further refinement in future work.

 Modeling the myelinated compartments, we took the classical view that they are purely passive and strongly insulated from extracellular space.
-Recent work (**refs, Einevoll???**) has shown that myelinated compartments do in fact express active conductances, and that such active conductances shape the spectrum of the EFP (**refs**), leading to 1/f scaling.
-We expect such a modification to lead to a different shape of the spectrum at any given point, as predicted by **refs**.
-The conclusions drawn by our analytical model are, however, independent of the precise active conductances and distribution of myelinated and active segments along the axons, as it only considers averages across an entire bundle, and effective waveforms of the action potential.
-We therefor do not expect the spatial scaling of the entire waveform or individual frequency components to be affected by active conductances in the myelinated segments.
+It has been shown that myelinated compartments do in fact express active conductances, in particular in the paranodal region of the myelinated sections [@Chiu1981Evidence;@Waxman1985Organization].
+Including this more detailed distribution of ion channels should could lead to a different shape of the spectrum at any given point, in a similar manner to the effect described by
+@Ness2016Active for active conductances on dendrites.
+The conclusions drawn by our analytical model are, however, independent of the precise active conductances and distribution of myelinated and active segments along the axons, as the model only considers averages across an entire bundle, and effective waveforms of the action potential.
+We therefore do not expect the spatial scaling of the entire waveform or individual frequency components to be affected by active conductances in the myelinated segments.

+Because of the treatment of effective waveforms, our analytical model does not include any intrinsic low-pass filtering as can be derived for dendritic models [@Linden2010Intrinsic;@Einevoll2013Modelling; for reviews see @Buzsaki2012Origin].
+The effective additional currents flowing at bifurcations and terminations, as well as the capacitive currents, are low-frequency contributions to the overall membrane currents in our model.
+Extending our model to treat these currents separately might show if axons could contribute to the observed $1/f$ scaling of the EFP [@Pritchard1992Brain].

 Conclusion
 ----------